IBM/cloud-i-blog/_posts/2020-06-02-automate-your-ibmi-tasks-with-ansible.md

     joblog:      # If set to 'true', append JOBLOG to stderr/stderr_lines.
 ```

-More examples can be found in GitHub repository: https://github.com/IBM/ansible-for-i/blob/master/examples/ibmi/samples.txt

 3.Run a simple Ansible playbook.
 The Ansible playbook is used to run a list of tasks executed by modules.
 IBM i modules can be used together with other Ansible modules to complete complex tasks.
 Here is the content of a simple playbook which demonstrates module usage for IBM i systems.
 ```
 ---
 - hosts: ibmi
+  collections:
+   - ibm.power_ibmi
   tasks:
   - name: run the CL command to create a library
     ibmi_cl_command:
       cmd: crtlib lib(ansiblei)
 ```
 In the playbook, the inventory 'ibmi' is used and module ibmi_cl_command is executed to create a library named ansiblei.
+Also, the IBM i collection name is specified as collections.

 Once you have your playbook written, you can use ansible-playbook command to run the playbook.
 Similar to ‘ansible’ command, you could specify the path to IBM i modules and inventory if you don’t want to use the default locations.
 ```